avelino/liquidluck/docs/install.rst

 `Command Line Tools`.

 I strongly suggest that you install the `Command Line Tools`, even if you don't use Felix Felicis.
-You will need it somewhere else.
+You may need it at some point.

 .. _misaka: http://misaka.61924.nl
 .. _sundown: https://github.com/tanoku/sundown